mathildeCongiu/Ironhack-Web-App/README.md

 ## MVP (DOM - CANVAS)

+- Dashboard: it is mainly a welcome page for the user and a call to action to go to the Check it page.
+On the bottom part, you have slider showing who are the GM celebrating birthday today.

+- API : retrieve the information I uploaded in Heroku and log the List of Grand Masters in the World that I found in a table in a [Wikipedia page](https://en.wikipedia.org/wiki/List_of_chess_grandmasters).
+I match the GM with their relative Wikipedia Summary information.
+If no thumbnails is available, a default image is displayed.
+This information is then retrieved in the Check It page according to the user input (her/his birthday).
+The result is displayed in three categories: "Someone was born the same day as you", "x GM were born celebrate their birthdays the same day as you", "x GM were born the same year as you"

-- Sign Up: enable the user to do a local copy of his personal informations (email, username and password)
+- Sign Up: enable the user to do a local copy of his personal informations (email, birthday, username and password)

 - Sign In: check whether the user has already signed-up by checking whether his user does exist in the local storage.

 - FAQ page: Answer common questions why this website has been done and how it works.
-- Dashboard: it is mainly a welcome page for the user.
-On the bottom part, there will be some dynamic elements retrieving who is having birthday today.
-- API : retrieve the information from a Heroku App I uploaded myself and displaying the List of Grand Masters in the World that I found in a table in a Wikipedia page.
-I will match the players with the Wikipedia Summary information of the Grand Masters.
-If no thumbnails is available, a default image will be displayed.

 ## Backlog

-- Calendar display
-- Today's birthday is in Carousel
+- Give age information about the player if he is alive or his death date if he passed away.
+- Do more validation with other languages wikipage to retrieve more thumbnails.
 - Add Astrological Sign !
+XD
+- Use the Sign Up functionality to increase User Experience.
+- Add a filter on the result page to show only one of the three categories.

 ## Wireframes